solo-fsw/sosxr-unity-timelineextensions/Roadmap.md

 - Fully open source: Feel free to add to, or modify, anything you see fit.

 ## Bugs
+- [ ] Animator - I encountered small issues where a "previous state" was still active, even though the ease was fully finished.
+Not quite sure what was happening.
+Band-aid fix was to no longer check for whether the Animator is already in the state prior to crossfading to it.

 ## Features
 - [x] Animator - Detect AnimationClip length